hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

 The Mirror Node should implement a subset of the standard calls used to

-- support existing ethereum developers who may call the JSON-RPC endpoints directly
+- support existing Ethereum developers who may call the JSON-RPC endpoints directly
-- encompass Hedera EVM translation logic that can be wrapped by potential web3 modules.
+- encompass Hedera EVM translation logic that can be wrapped by potential Web3 modules.

 ### Setup